JasonBaier/ci3-fire-starter/README.md

     + Array to CSV exporting
     + Enhanced CAPTCHA
 * User authentication with registration, forgot password and profile editor
+* Contact Us page
 * Basic admin tool with dashboard, user management, settings and Contact Us message list
 * File-based sessions

 That should be the absolute minimal things you need to get started on many projects.
 While there are many great CodeIgniter CMS applications (see below), sometimes you don't need a full CMS, or you need something much simpler than what's available, or you need a completely customizable solution.
 That's why I created CI3 Fire Starter.
 I was tired of always having to do the same things over and over again.
 So I took some best practices, included all the addons and functions I most commonly use, and this was the end result, which I now use to start all of my projects.

-I hope you find it useful.
-Please fork it on Github and help make it better!
+I hope you find it useful. **Please [fork it on Github](https://github.com/JasonBaier/ci3-fire-starter/fork "Fork It") and help make it better!**

 NOTE: This documentation assumes you are already familiar with PHP and CodeIgniter.
 If you need to learn more about CodeIgniter, visit the user guide at http://www.codeigniter.com/userguide3/index.html.
 To learn more about PHP, visit